 Treatment / Management

 Whichever treatment profile (dive table) is used, the goal of the therapy is the same: provide 100% oxygen under two to three atmospheres absolute pressure (ATA) for 60 to 90 minutes to clear the carbon monoxide faster and to help with an ischemia-reperfusion injury.
-With more severe cases of CO poisoning, treat with two to three treatments on a twice a day basis to help resolve the reperfusion injury.
+With more severe cases of CO poisoning, treat with two to three treatments on a twice-a-day basis to help resolve the reperfusion injury.
 In moderately severe cases with milder neurologic deficits and symptoms, then one treatment is sufficient.
-The timing of the HBO2 is important and derives the most benefit if done within the first 6 hours after exposure.
+The timing of HBO2 is important and derives the most benefit if done within the first 6 hours after exposure.
 Once the patient has been adequately medically treated, then the disposition will depend on the clinical circumstances.
 Most patients with unintentional poisoning can be sent home with instructions to return if neurological defects develop.
-Have the patient follow-up with their primary care physician to do formal neurologic testing if deficits persist or recur.
-Patients with suicide attempt need a referral for formal psychiatric care.
-Most of the time, this done as inpatient care under involuntary retention.
+Have the patient follow up with their primary care physician to do formal neurologic testing if deficits persist or recur.
+Patients with suicide attempts need a referral for formal psychiatric care.
+Most of the time, this is done as inpatient care under involuntary retention.

 - Diabetic ketoacidosis